 Verdict

 The MSI performs well in almost all categories other than Additional features scoring a 9 or higher.
-Although it scores the highest in the Price to Performance and RAM categories, it ties with the ThinkPad X1 Carbon, since they both come with the same configurations but the MSI is a lot more affordable.
+It even has the highest score in Price to Performance because of packing a really powerful processor while not breaking the bank.
 The reason it only scores a 7 in the additional features category is because MSI cut down on some of the fancy features that you would see in other laptops.
 They did this to keep the price down, but made sure the laptop did not miss out on any major features.
+It only falls short by 0.7 points compared to the top contender.

 The ThinkPad, being the monster that it is, performed really well!
 The laptop has excellent features which is why it gets a perfect score in the Additional features category.
 You can never go wrong with a Lenovo machine!
-ThinkPads are built like tanks, and they are highly sought after because their performance is second to none!
-The MSI only falls short by a 0.2 variance.
+ThinkPads are built like tanks, and they are highly sought after and their performance is second to none.

 Frequently Asked Questions